JuliaPy/SymPy.jl/README.md

 This gets replaced by a more `julia`n syntax:

 ```
-using SymPy
+using SymPy                     # some warnings need cleaning up
 x = sym"x"			# or Sym("x") or Sym(:x) or (x,) = @syms x
 y = sin(pi*x)
 subs(y, x, 1) | float
 ```

 The object `x` we create is of type `Sym`, a simple proxy for the underlying `PyObject`.
 We then overload the familiar math functions so that working with symbolic expressions can use natural `julia` idioms.

 However, the `PyCall` interface is needed for serious work, as only a small portion of the `SymPy` interface is exposed.
 To dig the `PyObject` out of a `Sym` object, you access its property `x`, as in `y.x`.
 This is useful if passing a `Sym` object to a method call, though `getindex` is overridden for `Sym` objects and symbol indices to call the method.

 ## Examples

 To make a symbolic object (of type `Sym`) we have the `Sym` constructor, the convenient `sym` macro, and `@syms`

 ```
 x = Sym("x")